Don’t Get Sick on a Cruise — A Doctor’s Honest Advice

 Creator's Key Takeaways

-I would recommend the higher the floor the better and being in the middle of the ship.
+The higher the floor the better and being in the middle of the ship.
+So, when you're choosing your cruise room, opt for that.

 Creator's Tips & Advice